 We now know that we can eat a variety of different plant-based foods and still get more than enough protein.
 In fact, the majority of people are actually consuming too much protein anyway, including us vegans!

 The real issue is fiber, or lack thereof.
-Less than 3% of all Americans are getting enough, which is a real concern.
+Only 5% of all Americans are getting enough, which is a real concern.
+(3)

 Switching to a whole-food, plant-based diet can help you get enough fiber and protein.
 So, what are you waiting for?